orestropi/a3-Experiment/README.md

 For this assignment you should aim to write everything from scratch.
 For experimentation it is often necessary to control all elements of the chart.
 You should definitely *reference* demo programs from books or the web, and if you do please provide a References section with links at the end of your Readme.

+Going Beyond Cleveland-McGill
+---

+Several have expressed interest in conducting surveys of various sorts.
+I encourage you go move beyond Cleveland and McGill if you can think of other interesting visualization experiment designs and corresponding analyses.

+You might study how people interpret COVID visualizations, for example.
+If you decide to go in a custom route, simply contact staff so we can help you set acceptable parameters.
+Basically, we still want you to do a multi-trial study with each participant, to raise the chance that you get solid results.
+How you measure "error" and similar facets also matter.
+But you can't go wrong with finding a visualization study online to start from :)

 Requirements
 ---